AntonBrekke/AST5220/README.md

 Calculate Powerspectrum of the CMB.
 To run Milestone4.py, make sure to change/comment out the path of "path" and "savefig_path".

+## Website
+All relevant information about the project and the different milestones can be found on this [website](https://cmb.wintherscoming.no/).

 ## How to install GSL